 Top 10 Tips For Writing A Case Story

 Does writing a case story feel like a bad trip to the dentist?
 You are not alone.
-Most professional services firm seem to struggle with them.
+Most professional services firms seem to struggle with them.

 Yet we all know that we should do more.
 They can be an important part of your content marketing strategy.
 If done well, they can attract new prospects and help close more business.